 The problem with traditional CMS isn't the backend, the content itself.
 The issue is that the content is tied with the code, having a single “head” that needs to serve all purposes.

-A headless CMS has no single front-end, no "head," hence the name.
+A headless content management system has no single front-end, no “head,” hence the name.
 Instead, the backend content repository responds to API calls.
 This API-exclusive and frontend agnostic “headless” approach doesn’t mean there is no “head” at all.
 It only means that you have the complete freedom to create as many heads as you want.
-You will have a dedicated head for different platforms that will display your content instead of having a single “default” way for all platforms.
+You will have a dedicated head for different platforms that will display your content, instead of having a single “default” way for all platforms.

-That will mean your content will look equally great and have better performance no matter which platform is used for access - whether your website, Android or iOS app or eCommerce store.
+That will mean your content will look equally great and have better performance, regardless of which platform is used for access—whether your website, Android or iOS app or eCommerce store.
 If an API calls for the content, a headless CMS will deliver in optimal form.

 It will also make your content future-proof.
 Because it’s stored raw, without an integrated head, you will be able to create a head for any upcoming technology or device, without re-authoring your content.